Sliding Doors: Plot

-In the storyline in which Helen misses the train, she is further delayed by an attempted mugging, which leads to a hospital visit.
+In the second storyline, Helen, having missed the train, is further delayed by an attempted mugging, which leads to a hospital visit where the cut to her forehead is treated.
 She arrives home after Lydia has left, and remains oblivious to Gerry's infidelity.
-Unable to find another public relations job, she takes two part-time jobs to pay the bills.
-Gerry continues to juggle the two women in his life, and Helen gradually becomes suspicious.
+Unable to find another PR position, she takes two part-time jobs to pay the bills to support Gerry, who is unemployed and struggling to finish his novel.
+He continues to juggle the two women in his life, and Helen gradually becomes suspicious.
 She discovers she is pregnant but does not tell Gerry.

 Lydia soon realizes Gerry will never leave Helen for her and angrily breaks things off with him, to Gerry's relief.
 Lydia also realizes she is pregnant by Gerry and summons Helen under the guise of a job interview, but instead reveals the affair and her pregnancy to Helen.
 Distraught, Helen flees and falls down the stairs.

 In both timelines, Helen is taken to the hospital and loses her baby.
-In the timeline in which Helen originally boarded the train and met James, her injuries are too severe and she dies with James at her bedside.
-In the timeline in which Helen missed the train, she recovers and tells Gerry to leave for good.
-She encounters James, who is visiting his mother, in the hospital lift.
-He utters the same cheer-up joke he told Helen in the other timeline.
-However, this time, Helen correctly quotes the punch line, and they turn and look at each other.
+The Helen who boarded the train succumbs to severe injuries and dies with James at her bedside, expressing his gratitude at meeting her on the train.
+The Helen who missed the train recovers and tells Gerry to leave for good.
+James, who is visiting his mother, picks up Helen's dropped earring in the hospital lift, encouraging her to "Cheer up.
+You know what the Monty Python boys say..." (the same joke he told Helen in the other timeline), but this time, she preempts James, correctly quoting the punch line, "No-one expects the Spanish Inquisition."
+They turn and gaze at each other.